kirbysayshi/fnhelp/README.md

 > var c = new Corgi; c.croissant.help();
 ' It\'s just really quite ridiculous.
 He forms nearly an entire circle.\n Long dog is long.'
 > c.croissant.help(true);
 ' It\'s just really quite ridiculous.
-He forms nearly an entire circle.\n Long dog is long.\n At the end are where the tail should be but isn\'t.'
+He forms nearly an entire circle.\n Long dog is long.\n At the end is where the tail should be but isn\'t.'
 ```

 Usage